paper-skyline/ftnt_sdwan/SD-WAN with ADVPN Hub-Spoke.md

 ### SD-WAN Configuration

 * *All existing configuration referencing an interface (or member interface in a zone) has to be removed before assigning the member interface*
+* TWAMP is a very accurate measure of link health, but requires more configuration overhead than simple ICMP type health checks.
+Your milage may vary.

 ```ruby
 config system sdwan